Murder of Huang Na: Execution

 Took appealed the death sentence, but the Court of Appeal of Singapore upheld the decision in January 2006 by a 2–1 decision.
 Chief Justice Yong Pung How and Judge of Appeal Chao Hick Tin agreed with Justice Lai's decision to convict Took of murder, while High Court judge Kan Ting Chiu disagreed with the murder conviction due to the cause of death being inconclusive.
 In his dissenting judgement, Justice Kan felt that the appropriate conviction for Took should be voluntarily causing hurt and the maximum penalty Took should receive would be a year's imprisonment.

-Later, Took's family and relatives decided to submit a clemency plea to the President S. R. Nathan, which would allow Took's sentence to be commuted to life imprisonment if accepted.
+Later, Took's family and relatives decided to submit a clemency plea to President S. R. Nathan, which would allow Took's sentence to be commuted to life imprisonment if accepted.
 Eventually, they gathered 35,000 signatures from members of the public and submitted it to Nathan, who took eight months to consider before he decided to reject the plea in October 2006.

 On the morning of 3 November 2006, 24-year-old Took Leng How was hanged in Changi Prison.